MahekDwivedi/Prediction-using-supervised-learning/README.md

 # Prediction-using-supervised-learning
-This machine learning task of supervised learning is built using Linear Regression algorithm .
+The Sparks Foundation internship Task 1 is to create Supervised machine learning Project .
+This is a machine learning task is built using Linear Regression algorithm .